Doctrinaires: Doctrinaires, a pejorative word quickly reappropriated

-Nationalize the monarchy and royalize France
+Nationalizing the monarchy and royalizing France

 Royer-Collard himself, Jean Maximilien Lamarque and Maine de Biran had sat in the revolutionary Assemblies.
 Pasquier, the comte de Beugnot, the baron de Barante, Georges Cuvier, Mounier, Guizot and Decazes had been imperial officials, but they were closely united by political principle and also by a certain similarity of method.
 Some of them, notably Guizot and Maine de Biran, were theorists and commentators on the principles of government.
 The baron de Barante was an eminent man of letters.
 All were noted for the doctrinal coherence of their principles and the dialectical rigidity of their arguments.
 The object of the party as defined by the future duc Decazes was to "nationalize the monarchy and to royalize France".
 The king, who had been king of France during the Ancien Régime, ultimately became king of the French under the July Monarchy.
 This illustrated the change from the divine right of kings to national sovereignty as sovereignty was not derived from God anymore, but from the people.

 The means by which they hoped to attain this end were a loyal application of the Charter granted by Louis XVIII and the steady co-operation of the king with themselves to defeat the Ultra-royalists, a group of counterrevolutionaries who aimed at the complete undoing of the political and social work of the French Revolution.
 The Doctrinaires were ready to allow the king a large discretion in the choice of his ministers and the direction of national policy.
 They refused the principle of parliamentary responsibility, that is to allow that ministers should be removed in obedience to a hostile vote in the chamber.

 Their ideal in fact was a combination of a king who frankly accepted the results of the Revolution and who governed in a liberal spirit, with the advice of a chamber elected by a very limited constituency in which men of property and education formed, if not the wholes at least the very great majority of the voters.
 This king was not to be found until Louis-Philippe's reign during the July Monarchy.
 Guizot set forth the Doctrinaires' ideology in his 1816 treatise Du gouvernement représentatif et de l'état actuel de la France.
 The chief organs of the party in the press were the Indépendant (renamed the Constitutionnel in 1817) and the Journal des Débats.
 The Doctrinaires were chiefly supported by ex officials of the empire who believed in the necessity for monarchical government, but had a lively memory of Napoleon's authoritative rule and a no less lively hatred of the Ancien Régime — merchants, manufacturers and members of the liberal professions, particularly the lawyers.